The Veterinary Cat Clinic

 Emma Bamelis, veterinary receptionist

-Rebekah Speake
+Rebekah Sutherland

 Picture of Rebekah

 Rebekah joined The Cat Clinic team in February 2017.
-Having graduated from Queen Margaret University with a degree in Theatre and Film, what started as a stop-gap job in a local cattery prompted a change of heart and the decision to pursue a career in animal care.
-Rebekah is one of our receptionists at The Cat Clinic where she is currently sharing her role with Diane.
-She loves meeting all of our clients and their many cats!
-She soon hopes to apply for Veterinary Nursing at SRUC so she can continue working with animals in the future.
-Rebekah lives in Edinburgh with three crazy cats of her own; Bailey, Gizmo and Sebastian.
+Having graduated from Queen Margaret University with a degree in Theatre and Film, what started as a stop-gap job in a local cattery prompted a change of heart and the decision to pursue a career in veterinary care.
+Rebekah is one of our most experienced front of house team members at The Cat Clinic and loves meeting all of our clients and their many cats!

 Other Faces at The Cat Clinic